-But if you are a serious hunter you would personally want to pick the type of sights, rest, peep sight, etc. and customize it based on your preference.
+But if you are a serious hunter, you might personally want to pick the type of sights, rest, peep sight, etc. and customize it based on your preference.

-The smoothness of the draw and the comfort, balance and smoothness are top notch and can’t be beat by any competitor receiving 5 stars for shooting.
+The smoothness of the draw and the comfort, balance and smoothness are top notch and can’t be beaten by any competitor; receiving 5 stars for shooting.

-Its competitors are roughly $250 less than its price.
-If it wasn’t a flagship bow, then it would lose pretty much most of its stars on price, but because this is a perfect example of “you get what you pay for” a hunter or shooter should expect to pay this sum.
+Its competitors cost less.
+If it weren’t a flagship bow, then it would lose pretty much most of its stars on price.
+But because this is a perfect example of “you get what you pay for” bow, a hunter or shooter should expect to pay this sum.
 4 stars were given for its cost.